Plastic Parts Assembly

 Mechanical Joining Methods

 When plastic products are expected to undergo disassembly during their working lives, mechanical joining methods will be a good choice, such as a product with a removable battery pack.
-Mechanical joining methods include snap and press fit joints, screws, and rivets, etc.
+Mechanical joining methods include snap and press fit joints, screws, and rivets etc.

-Snap-Fit and Press-Fit Assembly:
+Snap-Fit and Press-Fit Assembly

 Snap-fit assembly is a common mechanical technique that relies on the design of interlocking features in plastic parts.
-The design makes the plastic parts can be assembled without the need for additional fasteners.
+The design allows the plastic parts can be assembled without the need for additional fasteners.
 The primary principle involves the parts “snapping” or “clicking” into place.
 Depending on the design requirements, the interlocking features can take various forms, including protrusions, undercuts, or recesses.
 When the plastic parts are brought together, these features engage, providing resistance against separation forces and contributing to the overall stability of the assembly.

 Press-fit joints are inserting one component into another with an interference fit.
 This means that the dimensions of the components are designed to be slightly larger or smaller than each other, creating a secure press-fit connection.
+This method is very simple, streamlining the assembly process.
+It is also a cost-effective assembly choice.
+There are no additional fasteners.

-Screws for Plastic Assembly
+Screws for Assembly Plastic Parts

 A classic choice for secure assembly, screws provide stability and are especially useful in applications where disassembly is anticipated.
 This technique is driving screws into pre-designed holes in plastic parts.
 The screw’s threads engage with the material, providing a strong and stable connection.
-The tightness of the plastic parts connection can be controlled by using screws.
+The tightness of the plastic parts’ connection can be controlled by using screws.
 This makes screw fastening particularly effective in applications where a controlled and secure assembly is crucial.

 Riveting is a classic and reliable method for creating a permanent connection between plastic components.
 This process is the use of rivets, which are cylindrical fasteners with a head on one end.
 To create the connection, a hole is drilled through the components, and the rivet is inserted.
 The end of the rivet is then deformed or “riveted” to secure the components in place permanently.
-Riveting provides a strong and durable connection, making it suitable for applications where the joint is intended to be permanent.
 The deformed rivet effectively locks the components together, creating a secure bond.
+Click here to learn the types of rivets.

 Adhesives

 Adhesives are used to permanently join plastic parts.
-Adhesives are most commonly used in applications where the plastic parts materials are not compatible.
+Adhesives are most commonly used in applications where the plastic part materials are not compatible.
 “Not compatible” means the physical and melt characteristics are different enough that they cannot be joined using plastic welding methods.
 One example would be joining a flexible PVC medical tube with a rigid plastic valve.

 Plastic Welding: